megaease/easeprobe/docs/CONTRIBUTING.md

 This document is constantly under change with new things been added as the project grows.

 ## General guidelines
-The following are some guidelines that will help in getting your code contributions easier accepted.
+The following are some guidelines that will help in getting your code contributions accepted easier and faster.

-* For the Coding Standard, we follow [Uber Go Style Guide](https://github.com/uber-go/guide/blob/master/style.md).
+* For code changes, make sure the style complies with the [Uber Go Style Guide](https://github.com/uber-go/guide/blob/master/style.md)
-* Write a small description for your PR, this makes it much easier for the reviewer
+* Write a small description for your PR, so the reviewers know what this is about and what to expect
 * Make sure to address any linting or test failures your PR introduces
 * If you contribute a new feature
     * update or create appropriate tests for it
     * update the README accordingly
 * If you introduced new files make sure to include the license on top of each new `.go` file.
-Simply run the `resources/scripts/copyright.sh` script to help in adding the open source license.
+Running `resources/scripts/copyright.sh` will do that for you

 ## How EaseProbe Works
 Basically, the EaseProbe have the following major code organization.